samhwang/gatsby-site-archived/index.md

 ### Also learning

-Golang, Ruby (Rails), Javascript (Vue, React), Cloud Deployment tools (Vagrant, Docker, Kubernetes), Cloud services (DigitalOcean, AWS and Google Cloud), and Infrastructure automation (Terraform and Ansible)
+Golang, Cloud Deployment using Kubernetes to Cloud services (DigitalOcean, AWS and Google Cloud), and Infrastructure Automation (Terraform and Ansible)

 #### (That's a lot, I know.
 Gotta keep up with the world.)